Last updated on December 19th, 2021 at 08:21 pm

 View this post on Instagram

-This nature trail is an easy .9 mile loop which features a river and is good for all skill levels.
+This nature trail is an easy .9 mile loop that features a river and is good for all skill levels.
 If you’re looking for an easy walk and an escape into nature, this is it.
 Get more trail info here.

 5. Cutler Wetlands Open Space Loop